Instance Space Analysis for the Car Sequencing Problem: Introduction

-As part of the Instance Space Analysis, we build algorithm selection models using machine learning \citep{rice1976algorithm,smith2009cross,munoz2015algorithm}, to identify which algorithm is most effective in a particular region of the instance space.
+The second aim, building an algorithm selection model, is achieved by using machine learning \citep{rice1976algorithm,smith2009cross,munoz2015algorithm} to identify which algorithm is most effective in a particular region of the instance space.
 We select three state-of-the-art algorithms from the literature as our candidates: the Lagrangian relaxation and ACO hybrid \citep{Thiruvady2014a} and two LNS algorithms proposed by \citet{thiruvady2020large}.
 Additionally, given the vast improvement in commercial solvers, we investigate three algorithms not previously successful or attempted in the literature.
-These are MIP, MIP based on lazy constraints, and an improved LNS (an extension of the algorithms studied in \citet{thiruvady2020large}).
+These algorithms are MIP, MIP based on lazy constraints, and an adaptive LNS that builds on algorithms studied in \citet{thiruvady2020large}.

-In summary, the contributions of this study are: \begin{enumerate} \item We perform an Instance Space Analysis for the car sequence problem and successfully identify the characteristics that make an instance hard to solve. \item We systematically generate problem instances with controllable properties and show that they complement the existing benchmark instances well in the instance space. \item We build algorithm selection models based on machine learning, which show that our improved LNS and the MIP solver based on Gurobi become the new state-of-the-art for solving the car sequencing problem.
-Further, the improved LNS performs the best for solving hard problem instances, while the MIP solver is the best for medium-hard instances. \end{enumerate}
+In summary, the contributions of this study are: \begin{enumerate} \item Introducing two new optimization algorithms for the car sequencing problem: an adaptive LNS method and a MIP method with lazy constraints.
+We also demonstrate for the first time that with suitable tuning of parameters, modern MIP solvers are competitive for this problem. \item Performing an instance space analysis for the car sequence problem and successfully identifying the characteristics that make an instance hard to solve. \item Designing a benchmark to allow systematical generation of problem instances with controllable properties and showing that they complement the existing benchmark instances well in the instance space. \item Developing an algorithm selection model based on machine learning, which shows that our adaptive LNS and the MIP solver based on Gurobi become the new state-of-the-art for solving the car sequencing problem.
+Further, the adaptive LNS performs the best for solving hard problem instances, while the MIP solver is the best for medium-hard instances. \end{enumerate} This study is different to many others published in the literature in not simply identifying one new or improved algorithm but advancing the state-of-the-art while giving insight into what types of algorithms are best suited for different types of instances.
+The analysis of the instance space and new benchmark instances are expected to pave the way for future research in designing better algorithms for car sequencing problems.